-So much more can be done, and indeed must be done to thrive in the app market today.
+So much more can be done and indeed must be done to thrive in the app market today.
 There is one important reason why that is so:

 Gen Z wants more interaction from loyalty programs

 Why else would they buy merchandise from their favorite YouTuber for instance?
 They do it because they love to watch them and want to support or even represent them!
 There’s a clear reason why apps have to pay attention to Gen Z and their expectations.
 Compared to other generations, Gen Z spends more time and money on mobile.
 Gen Z is online 8 hours a day and mobile purchases account for 1/3 of all their transactions!
 So this demographic is an ideal target for loyalty programs, but Gen Z wants the exciting interaction and engagement that they expect online.
-Luckily, there is a solution.
+Luckily, there is a way to leverage your efforts.

-What is loyalty 4.0- and how is it changing app development
+What is Loyalty 4.0- and how is it changing app development

 How to implement loyalty 4.0 in your app

 So loyalty 4.0 is all about making your app both fun and scalable.
 This is crucial to cementing your app’s future!
 But how do you do it?
 As experts say – you need a clear strategy from the beginning.
 To offer the user experience you wish, and be capable of customer growth, your app development needs to be user-centric and flexible.